IngeSoft202110/GymManagement/README.md

 # GymManagement
-This project is an API REST from Alkomprar, used by manage the user and some functions like pay debts, export wallets, etc.

 Este proyecto es desarrollado para la materia de Ingeniería de Software de la Pontificia Universidad Javeriana

 ## Tecnologías utilizadas